MaxU1301/hatte-hatte-Fahrradkette/docs/documentation/REAPER/Scripts/big-buttons-reascript.md

 1.  **ReaPack:** Must be installed.
 2.  **ReaImGui:** Must be installed via ReaPack.

-(See the main [Studio Setup](../current-setup.md) page for instructions on installing these prerequisites).
+(See the main [Current Setup](../current-setup.md) page for instructions on installing these prerequisites).

 ### Installation Steps